NVIDIA-ISAAC-ROS/greenwave_monitor/README.md

 ### Rich TUI (r2s integration) - Optional

-For users who want a more feature-rich terminal interface, **r2s_gw** is available as a separate package.
-This is a fork of [r2s](https://github.com/mjcarroll/r2s) designed to integrate with Greenwave Monitor.
+For users who want an advanced, feature-rich terminal interface, **r2s_gw** is available as a separate package.
+Built on the excellent [r2s](https://github.com/mjcarroll/r2s) TUI framework and powered by [Textual](https://github.com/textualize/textual/), r2s_gw provides a beautiful, modern interface with enhanced navigation and visualization capabilities.

-**Note:** The r2s integration requires additional dependencies (specifically the `textual` Python package) and can slow down when monitoring many topics.
-For large deployments or minimal dependencies, we recommend using the ncurses dashboard above.
+**r2s_gw** is perfect for interactive development and debugging sessions.
+For production deployments with many topics or minimal dependency requirements, the lightweight ncurses dashboard above is recommended.

 To use r2s_gw: